Here are some frequently asked questions about Istio. If you don’t find your questions answered here, be sure to check Stack Overflow for more Q&A.

 For more detail, please see: What is Istio?

 Traditionally, much of the logic handled by Istio has been built directly into applications.
 Across a fleet of services, managing updates to this communications logic can be a large burden.
 Istio provides an infrastructure-level solution to managing service communications.

 Application developers: With Istio managing how traffic flows across their services, developers can focus exclusively on business logic and iterate quickly on new features.

 Service operators: Istio enables policy enforcement and mesh monitoring from a single centralized control point, independent of application evolution.
 As a result, operators can ensure continuous policy compliance through a simplified management plane.

-After you have mastered the BookInfo sample, you are ready to begin using Istio for your own services.
-To start using Istio on your existing Kubernetes cluster, please refer to our Installation task guide.
+To start using Istio on your existing Kubernetes or Consul deployment, please refer to our Installation task guide.

 The Istio project was started by teams from Google and IBM in partnership with the Envoy team from Lyft.
 It’s been developed fully in the open on GitHub.

 Istio is designed and built to be platform-independent.
-For our pre0.2 release, however, Istio only supports environments running container orchestration platforms such as Kubernetes (v1.7.4 or greater) and Nomad (with Consul).
+For our 0.2.12 release, Istio supports environments running container orchestration platforms such as Kubernetes (v1.7.4 or greater) and Nomad (with Consul).